Michael Tait

-Michael DeWayne Tait (born May 18, 1966) is an American singer who was active in contemporary Christian music from 1987 to early 2025.
+Michael DeWayne Tait (born May 18, 1966) is an American singer.
+He was active in contemporary Christian music from 1987 to early 2025 as a vocalist for DC Talk, Tait, and Newsboys.

-Tait met Toby McKeehan in 1984 when he was in high school.
-Both Tait and McKeehan met Kevin Max while attending Liberty University in the late 1980s, and together they formed four-time Grammy-winning band DC Talk, releasing five acclaimed studio albums.
-After DC Talk went on hiatus in 2000, Tait had success in a solo career, founding a self-titled band that toured until 2007.
-Following his solo band's dissolution, Tait was the lead singer of Newsboys from 2009 to 2025.
-Tait has a sister, Lynda Randle, who is a Southern Gospel singer.
+Tait, Toby McKeehan, and Kevin Max formed the four-time Grammy-winning music trio DC Talk in 1987.
+The band released five acclaimed studio albums together before going on hiatus in 2000.
+Tait also founded a band called Tait.
+He was the lead singer of Newsboys from 2009 to 2025.

 Beginning in June 2025, allegations emerged that Tait had groomed and sexually assaulted a number of men.
 He subsequently admitted the allegations were "largely true", apologized, and said he was seeking "spiritual healing" away from the public.

 Early life

-Michael Tait was born in Washington, DC on May 18, 1966 to Nathel and Maxine Tait.
+Michael Tait was born in Washington, D.C., on May 18, 1966 to Nathel and Maxine Tait.
 Tait's father was a pastor.
-He has three older brothers and five older sisters, and he grew up in Washington, DC.
+He has three older brothers and five older sisters, and he grew up in Washington, D.C.
+One of his sisters, Lynda Randle, became a Southern gospel singer.